Music Therapy (all ages)

 Music Therapy at WCMS:

 - Is administered by a trained music therapist

 - Works toward specific therapeutic goals and objectives

 - Provides a healthy outlet for emotions

 - Creates a safe environment to explore moods and emotional states through participation in active music-making experiences

 New students can enroll at any time.
 If a semester is already underway, tuition will be prorated to reflect the number of weeks that remain.
-Download a registration form or pick one up at the school, and return it to us by mail, fax, or in person.
+Submit an online inquiry to begin the registration process, or call 781-721-2950 with questions.

 Music Therapy Group for Persons with Parkinson's

 WCMS is also offering a special music therapy program to address the needs of Persons with Parkinson's (PWPs).
 The program is a series of one-hour group sessions, involving 3-5 PWPs and music therapist Monika Gibbons.
 Click here for more information.